dangeabunea/PMonitor/README.md

 ### 2. A simple web application

 We shall build the application using ASPNET MVC and AngularJS.
 It will monitor 3 processes: Notepad, Wordpad and Paint.
-Every five secods, the applicaiton will refresh the HTML page with the current state of the processes.
+Every five seconds, the application will refresh the HTML page with the current state of the processes.

 The MVC Controller